second-state/simple-timelock-user-interface/README.md

 You will now have access to a GitHub endpoint (which you own) like `git@github.com:second-state/new-timelock-user-interface.git`

 ```
-# Now push the original timelock-token-user-interface to your new new-timelock-user-interface
+# Now push the original simple-timelock-user-interface to your new new-timelock-user-interface

 git push --mirror git@github.com:second-state/new-timelock-user-interface.git
 ```